bjcull/bjcull.github.com/_posts/2018-01-04-expression-projection-magic-entity-framework-core.md

         }
     }

 As you can see, the first projection class `VendorWithCategory` which is a projection of our entity `Vendor` contains a property that we also want to project: the `CategoryModel` which is a projection of `VendorCategory`.
-However since it's not a collection, we cant just pass our projection to a `.Select()` clause.
+However since it's not a collection, we can't just pass our projection to a `.Select()` clause.
 Instead we create a new method called FromEntity that compiles and applies the projection for us.

 This used to break in EF Core 1.x, so it's a huge relief to be able to post this simple code and say GET GOING!
 But the problem with this code, and the reason it used to break before now is that it does not get translated into SQL.
 Instead, Entity Framework stops walking down this expression tree and applies the projection **after the query has been executed**.
 This results in some nice and neat code, but it doesn't help us remove unnecessary columns from our query.
 Let's take a look.